SOSANT1300 – Economic anthropology

 The course is given through a combination of lectures and seminars throughout the semester.
 Participation in the seminar group is highly recommended.

-Take home exam over 4 days.
+Take home exam.
 The exam paper must be minimum 2500 words and maximum 3500 words including cover page and foot- or endnotes.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.